WingofaGriffin/twilio-datadog/blog/twilio-datadog.md

 6. Save your webhook.

 This will now give us an [option to @ notify our Twilio webhook](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert#notification) in our Synthetics Test we previously created.
-As shown in the screenshot we can add `@webhook-twilio` to call our Twilio webhook, as well as add any message we would like shown in Datadog.
+As shown in the earlier screenshot, we can add `@webhook-twilio` to call our Twilio webhook, as well as add any message we would like shown in Datadog.

 ### Get started with your own Twilio + Datadog solution